MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-5.1.0/migrate-from-azurerm-to-az.md

 module was created, see [Introducing the new Azure PowerShell Az module](new-azureps-module-az.md).

 The new cmdlet names have been designed to be easy to learn.
 Instead of using `AzureRm` or `Azure` in cmdlet names, use `Az`.
-For example, the old command `New-AzureRMVm` has become `New-AzVm`.
+For example, the old cmdlet `New-AzureRMVm` has become `New-AzVm`.
 However, migration is more than just becoming familiar with the new cmdlet names, though.
 There are renamed modules, parameters, and other important changes.

 To see the full list of breaking changes between AzureRM and Az, see the [full changes from AzureRM to Az](migrate-az-1.0.0.md).